Removing a Personal Representative in California: An Overview

 - If the personal representative does not appear or refuses to answer such questions, this is cause for removal.

-- Finally, the court will make the decision to remove personal representative or not.
+- Finally, the court will decide to remove personal representatives or not.

 To learn more about the process of bringing a claim against a personal representative, contact an experienced San Diego probate litigation attorney today.
 Call the Grossman Law Firm at (888) 443-6590.